 Elgin, Illinois is one of the largest cities in the State of Illinois and is located near the Fox River and between the cities of Galena and Chicago.
 The city has been home to numerous inventors, educators and people of great historical significance throughout its history and its proximity to numerous parks, forest preserves and bike paths make the city an attractive destination for local tourists.
 Since the turn of the millennium, Elgin’s population has grown from just under 95,000 to over 110,000 and its residents represent a diverse group of nationalities and cultures.

-As nursing home abuse attorneys serving Elgin, Illinois, Rosenfeld Injury Lawyers is committed to serving all residents and families that have suffered abuse, neglect or injury at a skilled nursing facility in the area.
+As nursing home abuse attorneys serving Elgin, Illinois, Rosenfeld Injury Lawyers LLC is committed to serving all residents and families that have suffered abuse, neglect or injury at a skilled nursing facility in the area.
 We welcome the opportunity to discuss your case without any cost or obligation on your part.

 Senior Living in Elgin, Illinois

 Elgin is home to a culturally diverse population and seniors make up about ten percent of the total.
 According to the 2000 Census, roughly 25% of Elgin’s residents were older than 45 years old.
 Fifteen years later, those who are retired or close to retirement age make up about 15% of the population.
 To meet the needs of its seniors, there are ten nursing facilities located throughout Elgin.

 Illinois has recently been home to an epidemic of nursing home abuse and this has been primarily brought on by the introduction of for-profit companies to the nursing care field.
 Where the majority of homes were once owned by religious institutions and non-profit corporations, for-profit companies have now started to enter the market.
 Since this has occurred the number of nursing home abuse lawsuits has risen at an alarming rate, establishing the need for oversight and accountability.